 - Visual and functional redesign of the segment builder

-- Support for additional segmentation data, including AttributesMetadata that you can use to group and target your audience.
+- Support for additional segmentation data, including AttributesMetadata that you can use for audience segmentation.
 Attributes differ from tags in that when evaluating users with attributes, Airship uses operators, e.g., equals, less than/greater than, contains, before/after, to determine whether or not to target a user.
 Supported attribute types are TEXT, NUMBER, and DATE.

 - A new Description field for segments